herbie-fp/odyssey/doc/adding_a_component.md

 ## Adding a component to the ExpressionTable

-If your component has the ExpressionTable as a parent component, navigate to `ExpressionTable.tsx` and find the HTML element `<div className="expressions-actual">` under the returned HTML element.
+If your component has the ExpressionTable as a parent component, navigate to `ExpressionTable.tsx` and find the HTML element `<div className="expressions">` under the returned HTML element.
 Under this component, you should see something like the following (as of October 2024):

 ```
 const components = [